The ubiquitous, much-dreaded interview opener. For Alessandra D’Averio it is hard to know where to begin.

 “My life is a bit like that Nellie Furtado song – ‘I’m like a bird… I don’t know where my home is’” she says.

-Born in Germany but having grown up in different countries including the United States, Italy and Spain, Alessandra has been calling London her home for the past 10 years.
+Born in Germany but having grown up in different countries including the United States, Italy and Spain, Alessandra has been calling London her home since 2007.
 She is fluent in English, German, Italian and Spanish, speaks French with the accent of a native, and can certainly be called a truly international performer.

-Alessandra initially moved to the UK to pursue an acting career as a student at the prestigious Italia Conti Academy.
+Alessandra initially moved to the UK to pursue an acting career as a student at the prestigious Italia Conti Academy of Theatre Arts.
 Regretfully, a family emergency meant she had to leave the course early and return to Germany.
 But nevertheless, this setback didn’t stop her from chasing her dreams.
-Back in Germany, she managed to secure funding in order to return to London and continue her studies, first at the London School of Musical Theatre and later at the well-renowned Mountview Academy of Theatre Arts, graduating with a B.A.
+Back in Germany, she managed to secure funding so she could come back to London and continue her studies, first at the London School of Musical Theatre and later at the well-renowned Mountview Academy of Theatre Arts, graduating with a B.A.
 (Hons) in Performance.

 Along with her extensive training and experience in musical theatre, Alessandra discovered her love and passion for screen acting upon graduation.
 “I love the subtlety and truthfulness of the performance.
 You just need to believe it and feel it and fully be there in the moment and that’s enough for the camera to pick up – you don’t need to ‘do’ anything more.
 At drama school you are introduced to all these different techniques and approaches to acting and once you leave, it’s up to you to decide what really works for you, and what you would like to explore further.”